Li-Fi based Text Communication between Two Arduino

 Hardware Setup for Receiver Side:

-As shown above, we have two sections for Li-Fi Transmitter and Receiver.
-The complete codes for each section are given at the bottom of the tutorial and a stepwise explanation of codes are given below:
+As shown above, we have two sections for the Li-Fi Transmitter and Receiver.
+The complete codes for each section are given at the bottom of the tutorial, and a stepwise explanation of the code is given below:

 Arduino Li-Fi Transmitter Code:

-In the Transmitter side, Arduino Nano is used with 4x4 Keypad and LED.
-First, all the dependent library files are downloaded and installed to Arduino via Arduino IDE.
-Here, the Keypad library is used for using 4*4 Keypad which can be downloaded from this link.
-Learn more about interfacing 4x4 keypad with Arduino here.
+On the Transmitter side, Arduino Nano is used with a 4x4 Keypad and an LED.
+First, all the dependent library files are downloaded and installed on Arduino via Arduino IDE.
+Here, the Keypad library is used for using a 4*4 Keypad, which can be downloaded from this link.
+Learn more about interfacing a 4x4 keypad with Arduino here.

 #include <Keypad.h>